secretstartups/handbook/people-group/learning-and-development/index.html.md

 ### Principles

-1. **Meaningful and relevant content.** We deliver learning solutions that drive team member's development and growth to enable professional goals.
+1. **Meaningful and relevant content.** We deliver learning solutions that drive team member's development and growth to reach professional goals.

 1. **Values aligned.** Our learning solutions reinforce GitLab’s [values](/handbook/values/), and foster continuous learning and curiosity.